UalbertaHackED/24-7-MD/README.md

 HackED Project "24/7 MD"

 The purpose of our 24-7-MD android app:
-24/7 MD allows users to quickly and effeciently check any diseases and disorders associated with a specific body part or organ.
+24/7 MD allows users to quickly and efficiently check any diseases and disorders associated with a specific body part or organ.
 In addition to displaying the top 5 most common diseases for the selected body part/organ, it also allows the user to read the specific description, symptoms, and treatments for each disease, and provides a website link for that disease so the user can easily do any furhter research.